"The Talmud Teaches Hatred of Non-Jews"

 Nicholas Donin, a Jewish convert to Christianity, presented 35 charges against the Talmud to Pope Gregory IX, accusing it of blasphemy and anti-Christian teaching.
 A public disputation was held.
 The Talmud was condemned and thousands of manuscripts were burned in Paris in 1242.

-Sources: Fordham: Trial of the Talmud (Paris 1240)1500sJohannes Pfefferkorn campaigns to destroy Jewish books
+Sources: Jewish Virtual Library: Disputation of Paris (1240)1500sJohannes Pfefferkorn campaigns to destroy Jewish books

 Pfefferkorn, a Jewish convert to Christianity, said the Talmud stopped Jews from converting and should be seized.
 That fight dragged in major scholars and became a famous free-speech battle of the time (the Reuchlin affair).